kyma-project/cli/docs/gen-docs/kyma_completion.md

   $ kyma completion bash > /usr/local/etc/bash_completion.d/kyma

 Zsh:

+  $ source <(kyma completion zsh)

+  # To load completions for each session, execute once:
+  $ kyma completion zsh > "${fpath[1]}/_kyma"

+  # You will need to start a new shell for this setup to take effect.

   # If shell completion is not already enabled in your environment,
   # you will need to enable it.
 You can execute the following once:

   $ echo "autoload -U compinit; compinit" >> ~/.zshrc

-  # To load completions only once, execute:
-  $ source <(kyma completion bash)

-  # To load completions for each session, execute once:
-  $ kyma completion zsh > "${fpath[1]}/_kyma"

-  # You will need to start a new shell for this setup to take effect.

 Fish: